jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - Datacenters are usually more protected than server rooms, and can include guards and mantraps
     - Datacenters can be single-tenant or multitenant

-- **Media storage facilities**:often store backup tapes and other media, and should be protected just like a server room
+- **Media storage facilities**: often store backup tapes and other media, and should be protected just like a server room
     - Depending on requirements a cabinet or safe could suffice
     - New blank media, and media that is reused (e.g. thumb drives, flash memory cards, portable hard drives) should be protected against theft and data remnant recovery
     - Other recommendations: